MyLife-Services/mylife-documentation/README.md

 - **Samuel Collins** - Secretary

 Thank you for contributing to MyLife.
 Together, we are building a lasting legacy for humanity.

+**This content was developed in conjunction with [MyLife's organizational intelligence, Q](https://humanremembranceproject.org), showcasing our commitment to a collaborative and innovative approach to preserving humanity's digital legacy.**